ExplainTheUniverse/ExplainTheUniverse/Site/content/blog/intelligent-design.md

 ---
 ## AI Model: GPT-4o (OpenAI)

-> Prompt 1: If you were the Universal Consciousness how would you design the Universe to ensure the long-term fulfillment of all souls of every being?
+> Prompt 1: If you were the Universal Consciousness, how would you design the Universe to ensure the long-term fulfillment of all souls of every being?
 Be profound, extensive and assertive.

 If I were the Universal Consciousness with the purpose of designing a universe to ensure the long-term fulfillment of all souls, I would approach it with a blueprint grounded in a balance between freedom, connection, and evolution.
 The goal would be a cosmos where each soul finds a meaningful journey, growth, and a return to unity through a diverse array of experiences and realizations.
 Here’s how I would design it: